 This paper explores ten structural trends that are driving ATL home prices higher.
-It also cites some cyclical indicators that could cause the rate of increase to at least slow down in 2021.
-While the focus of this discussion is the residential housing market in the City of Atlanta, most of the trends discussed also apply to neighborhoods and cities throughout the metro Atlanta region.
+While the focus of this discussion is the residential housing market in the City of Atlanta, most of the trends discussed also apply to communities and cities throughout the metro Atlanta region.

 As with most things, the price of real estate is determined by supply and demand.
 The premise of this paper is that the demand for homes in ATL will far outpace the supply for the next several decades.
 During this time, home prices should continue to rise at an above-average rate resulting in significant (generational) wealth creation for those who are in a position to purchase and/or invest in ATL real estate.

 Single-Family Homes Should Benefit Most

 In terms of long-term price appreciation, it is important to note that the supply-demand imbalance should postively impact single-family homes more than multi-family dwellings such as condominiums and townhomes.
 This is due to the supply side of the equation.
 The number of single-family homes in the city is relatively static, while the number of multi-family units has much more room to grow.
 Think vertical.

 The ten structural trends discussed in this paper are Location, Population, Lifestyle, Demographics, Diversity, Quality of Life, Jobs, Higher Education, Transportation & Logistics, and the Atlanta Beltline.
 At the bottom of the page, you will find a list of Articles, Maps and Resources that support and expand on the points made below.